kwaldenphd/football-exhibits/README.md

 - "What do we want?"
 - "What don't we want?"

-(Jentery Sayers, "[Miniaml Definitions](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr/)" *Minimal Computing Working Group*, 3 October 2016)
+(Jentery Sayers, "[Minimal Definitions](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr/)" *Minimal Computing Working Group*, 3 October 2016)

 Specifically, folks working in this area have been thinking about options that don't rely on relational databases or dynamically-generated web pages.